 DPC and Care Coordination Saves Money

-Coordinating care is basically the process of reducing inefficiency in healthcare and inefficiency exists at every turn in modern healthcare.
+Coordinating care is basically the process of reducing inefficiency in healthcare by making sure the sharing of information between primary care physician, specialists, and patients is as seamless as possible.
+Unfortunately, inefficiency exists at every turn in modern, insurance-based healthcare.

 Often patients don’t know the names of the medications that they take and don’t carry a list.
-If a specialist prescribes a medication that has a major interaction with one of the patient’s existing chronic medications an opportunity for care coordination exists.
+If a specialist is considering prescribing a medication that has a major interaction with one of the patient’s existing prescriptions, care coordination is not only cost-effective but potentially life-saving.

 A DPC doctor has the time to coordinate care and the incentive to do so.

 In the Direct Primary Care business model, the DPC physician operates from a position of accountability to both patients and to the employer.
-Taking a long view, this means that DPC doctors are incentivized to help keep patients well, to manage chronic health conditions, and to nip new issues in the bud.
-DPC physicians steer their patients away from wasteful medical spending by providing their patients with more time, more immediate support, by guiding them to the most affordable labs and medications, by offering patients 24/7 accessibility and much more.
-With this kind of oversight, guidance and hand-holding, fewer dollars make their way to more expensive downstream healthcare environments, such as imaging facilities, specialists offices, the ER and the hospital- potentially saving $0.33-$0.50 of every $1 spent along the way.
+Taking a long view, this means that DPC doctors are incentivized to help keep patients well, to manage chronic health conditions, and to nip new health issues in the bud before they become more difficult and costly to treat.
+DPC physicians steer their patients away from wasteful medical spending by providing their patients with more time, more immediate support, by guiding them to the most affordable labs and medications, by offering patients 24/7 accessibility, and much more.
+With this kind of oversight and guidance, fewer dollars make their way to more expensive downstream healthcare environments, such as imaging facilities, specialists offices, the ER and the hospital.